maxspl/json2splunk/README.md

 - **CSV files**: Supports also csv files.
 - **Multiprocessing Support**: Utilizes multiple CPUs to process files concurrently with mpire lib (https://github.com/sybrenjansen/mpire).
-- **Flexible File Matching**: Configurable file matching rules based on file name patterns and path suffixes, allowing selective processing of files.
+- **Flexible File Matching**: Configurable file matching rules based on file name/path patterns and path suffixes, allowing selective processing of files.
 - **Splunk Integration**: Automates the creation of Splunk indices and HEC tokens, ensuring that data is ingested smoothly and efficiently into Splunk.
 - **Test Mode**: Allows running the script in a test configuration where no data is actually sent to Splunk, useful for debugging and validation.